Peter I of Serbia: Second Balkan War and aftermath

 Dissatisfied with its share of the spoils of the First Balkan War, Bulgaria attacked its former allies, Serbia and Greece, and started the Second Balkan War on 16 (O.S.)/29 June 1913.
 Serbian and Greek armies repulsed the Bulgarian offensive and counter-attacked, entering Bulgaria.
 With Bulgaria also having engaged in territorial disputes with Romania, this war provoked Romanian intervention against Bulgaria.
 The Ottoman Empire took advantage of the situation to regain some territories lost as a result of the previous war.

 When Romanian troops approached the Bulgarian capital, Sofia, Bulgaria asked for an armistice, resulting in the 1913 Treaty of Bucharest, in which Bulgaria had to cede portions of its First Balkan War gains to Serbia, Greece and Romania.
 The Second Balkan War left Serbia as the most militarily powerful state south of the Danube.
 Years of military investment financed by French loans had borne fruit.
 Central Vardar and the eastern half of the Sanjak of Novi Pazar were acquired.
 Its territory grew in extent from 18,650 to 33,891 square miles and its population grew by more than one and a half million.

 Because of his constant and intense efforts in the Balkan Wars, Peter's health worsened.
 At the same time, the Black Hand represented a core of military opposition to the National Assembly.
 Acting from within the government and the military, members of the Black Hand forced Peter to disband the government of Nikola Pašić, even though the Radical Party held most of the seats in the National Assembly.
-Only after Russian intervention and with the help of the French capital, the crisis was solved in Pašić's favor.
+Only after Russian intervention and with the help of the French capital, was the crisis solved in Pašić's favor.
 King Peter had to withdraw, allegedly because of his failing health, and, on 24 June 1914, he passed his royal powers and duties to his heir-apparent, Alexander.